dansays/housesitter-instructions/README.md

 ## TV and Games

 Want to watch TV or play some video games or do some VR?
-Use the large black remote to turn on the TV and then switch inputs for the Switch, PS4, Apple TV, etc.
+Use the large black remote to turn on the TV and then switch inputs for the Switch, PS4, Apple TV, etc. Note: please do not sign yourself into our Apple TV.

 We also have an Oculus Quest on the left hand side under the TV.